 The third person, most recent again showed an aptitude and willingness to work.
 He aggressively was eating up information and using it to create prototypes of a variety of game concepts.
 This again, all before having attended any of the post-secondary programs.

 Do you see the trend?
-Making your self shine so brightly that you can’t be missed.
+Making your self-shine so brightly that you can’t be missed.
 Why didn’t I bring those examples on as interns?
 This is a complicated answer, broken between two major talking points.

 dotBunny positions itself as an experienced solutions provider, leveraging our years of experience to offer effective solutions in and around the video games industry.
-Our clients are paying for our experience, and honouring that relationship is paramount.
-While having an intern work on a project would help our bottom line, it exposes our clients and our company to an enormous risk.
+Our clients are paying for our experience, and honoring that relationship is paramount.
+While having an intern work on a project would help our bottom line, it exposes our clients and our company to enormous risk.
 The intern likely would not have the prerequisite experience that we have promised our clients.
 A good example of this was our recent R&D work into mass data capture and manipulation.
 After we handed the project off to the client, they inadvertently hired a studio which put a junior on the project.
-Couple months later, there has been no traction, and the product is bordering on missing its market window.
+A couple of months later, there has been no traction, and the product is bordering on missing its market window.
 That was a junior, imagine if an intern was used.

 I’m not in any capacity saying interns are a bad thing.
 The experience can be great for the company and the intern, should the situation be arranged correctly.

-What about on internal projects?
+What about internal projects?
 Dethol!

-Internal projects inside of dotBunny often revolve around a quick prototype, or a Friday project that evolves into something shared with the community.
+Internal projects inside of dotBunny often revolve around a quick prototype or a Friday project that evolves into something shared with the community.
 Dethol is really our first internal game which has grit behind it.
 As it stands now in the development process, we are heavily into engineering, which unfortunately for the prospects of interns, doesn’t fit whatsoever.
-Objectively, these are senior level problems which we need to solve effectively and efficiently.
+Objectively, these are senior-level problems which we need to solve effectively and efficiently.

 It’s our own money on the line here, and with no intention to hire the intern, it would not be a good fit.